OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:66

 > Teach me good discernment and knowledge,
-> For I believe in Your commandments.
+> For I trust in Your commandments.

 ## Psalm 119:67

-> Before I was afflicted I went astray,
+> Before I was afflicted, I went astray,
 > But now I keep Your word.

 ## Psalm 119:68

-> You are good and do good;
+> You are good and do what is right;
 > Teach me Your statutes.

 ## Psalm 119:69